Be yourself, the best you can be

 ||||||||||||||

-a well-tailored suit.
-Career AdviceGetting the job you always wanted is
+type and derive Career AdviceGetting the job you always wanted is more about

-more about choosing the path that's right for you than it is about persuading
+choosing the path that's right for you than it is about persuading an

 most people find surprisingly difficult.
 We often fool ourselves about

-our strengths and weaknesses, soa career planning Personality
+our strengths and weaknesses, so career planning Personality

 test can help us to see the wood from the trees.
 If you're considering